mattludwigs/elm-version-manager/README.md

 ## Contributing

 Please see issues to for current bugs or questions.
-If you kinda a bug please open an issue, and if you are up to it please make a pull request with a fix.
+If you find a bug please open an issue, and if you are up to it please make a pull request with a fix.
 Contributions are welcomed!